-- 1. Background Information- This section includes identifying information, date of the assessment, referral source, presenting communication problem, and pertinent background information.
+- 1. Background Information: This section includes identifying information, date of the assessment, referral source, presenting communication problem, and pertinent background information.
 It should identify the informant for the evaluation and address issues of reliability. - 2.
-Evaluation- This section includes observations noted at the time of the assessment which may address the reliability and validity of the information gathered and data collected through the use of standard protocols and non standard procedures.
-Sub-sections in the evaluation section may be comprehensive (address all parameters of communication) or specific (address the primary communication area with global statements/screening addressing the other parameters). - 3.
-Impressions- This section includes a diagnostic statement supported by interpretation and synthesis of information presented in the evaluation section.
+Evaluation: This section includes observations noted at the time of the assessment which may address the reliability and validity of the information gathered and data collected through the use of standard protocols and non standard procedures.
+Sub-sections in the

+- evaluation section may be comprehensive (address all parameters of communication) or specific (address the primary communication area with global statements/screening addressing the other parameters). - 3.
+Impressions: This section includes a diagnostic statement supported by interpretation and synthesis of information presented in the evaluation section.
 Precipitating and maintaining causal factors should be addressed, as well as prognostic statements addressing improvement in the presence or absence of therapy. - 4.
-Recommendations- This section includes a statement regarding the need for intervention, specifying the type/amount of services and initial therapeutic targets if indicated.
+Recommendations: This section includes a statement regarding the need for intervention, specifying the type/amount of services and initial therapeutic targets if indicated.
 It should also identify the need for further follow-up and/or referrals to other professionals, client/family suggestions, and/or school/work accommodations.

 Students are required to complete a first draft within one week of the evaluation (or less if specified by the supervisor).
 After the first revision a draft must be placed in the client's folder and labeled as such.
 The client's folder should be updated with subsequent drafts as they are completed until the final draft is approved and signed by the supervisor.
-Final drafts should be placed on letterhead and signed by both team members and the diagnostic supervisor and one copy given to the Clinic Secretary.
+Final drafts should be placed on letterhead and signed by both team members and the diagnostic supervisor and given to the Clinic Secretary.

-An original copy should be filed in the client's file and another given to the Clinic Secretary who will mail it to the client/family.
+The Clinic Secretary will make the necessary copies and distribute them, filing the original in the client's file and mailing a copy of the diagnostic report to the client/family.
 Once a report becomes a permanent part of a client's file, it may not be removed from the Clinicians' room.